 Testing the model

-I strongly recommend you to think about a linear regression problem that interested you, and train a simple model now.
-A lot of issues happened in a complex model will show up in such a simple model.
-With a complex model, you treat it as a black box , and many actions are purely random guesses.
-Working with a model designed by yourself, you create better sceaniors to test your theories, and develop a better insight in DL.
+I strongly recommend that you think about a linear regression problem that interests you and train a simple model.
+A lot of issues occur in a complex model and will also show up in a simple model.
+With a complex model, you treat it as a black box.Many actions are purely random guesses.
+Working with a model designed by yourself, you create better scenarios to test your theories and develop a better insight in DL.
 Most tutorials have pre-cooked parameters.
-They teach you the easier part without having you to struggle on the hard part.
+They teach you the easier part without having you struggle on the hard part.

-So let Pieter train the system.
+So, let Pieter train the system.

 iteration 0: loss=2.825e+05 W1=0.09882 dW1=1.183e+04 W2=-0.4929 dW2=5.929e+06 b= -8.915e-05 db = 891.5